jojorichard/Fluorescence_Raman_normalisation/documentation /Implementation_of_a_new_file_format.md

          ...	     ...	      ...	      ...         ...	      ...	      ...	      ...	       ...	      ...
          600.0	    2.8920	    19.2880	    53.0750	    59.5580	    42.0960    	999.9990	290.3740	13.1150	    12.2750

-    where Int(XXX) containg the exitation values wiht the intensity measured by the spectrometer in the collumn and EmWL [nm] contain the emission wavelength
+    Int(XXX) contains the excitation wavelength with the measured intensity in the corresponding column EmWL [nm] contains the emission wavelengths

-    And return a standardised Dataframe in a form that can be treated by the other function of the package.
+    It returns a standardised Dataframe in a form that can be treated by the other package's functions.

     Args:
-    - path the files path of the excel that can be entered manually in case of error of the read_eem function
+    - The filepath
+    In case of error in the read_eem function, the filepath can be entered manually.

-    Returns: eem standardised Dataframe in a form that can be treated by the other function of the package.
+    Returns: eem standardised Dataframe in a form that can be treated by the other pakage's functions.
     """

     try:
         file_path = read_eem()  # Call read_eem to upload and read the file
-    except: # If an exception is raised than read the file path manually input print('An error as occured in the read_eem function.
+    except: # If an exception is raised, it reads the filepath manually entered print('An error as occured in the read_eem function.
 Excecute read_excel(path) with the path file of your file') file_path = path